End Times (album): Release

 The music video for "Little Bird" was released on YouTube through the official Eels channel in November 2009 and "In My Younger Days" in December 2009.
 The single for "A Line in the Dirt" backed with "Little Bird" was released through Eels' online store on January 13, 2010.

 Reception

 Critical response to the album has been mostly positive.
 Will Dean of The Guardian called it "a classic break-up album".

-Pitchfork published a negative review of the album, calling it "by all accounts a break-up album, but one that's plodding, boring, and full of icky self-pity [...]
+Zach Kelly of Pitchfork published a negative review of the album, calling it "by all accounts a break-up album, but one that's plodding, boring, and full of icky self-pity [...]
 Eventually, Everett's disassociation with himself results in a disassociation with the music, as each painfully plain entry becomes simply exhaustively dull."
+Thom Jurek of AllMusic praised the album in a four star review saying, "This is a dark, sparse, elegantly -- and enjoyably -- somewhat mopey, paradoxical album.
+It’s emotionally raw, but devoid of self-pity.
+It's charming in its sense of irony and self-awareness," Mischa Pearlman of Clash said "‘End Times’ may be a tunnel with no light at the end of it, but the bleakness is beautiful."